 According to the information and explanations given to us and on the basis of ourexamination of books of account the Company need not maintain cost records as per theCompanies (Cost Accounting Records) Rules 2011 prescribed by the Central Government underSection 148(1) of the Act.

-In our opinion and according to the information and explanations given to us theCompany has not defaulted except occasional delays during the year in repayment of loansor borrowings to banks orfinancial institutions or dues to debenture holders.
-The Companydoes not have any loans or borrowings from government during theyear.
+In our opinion and according to the information and explanations given to us theCompany has not defaulted during the year in repayment of loans or borrowings to banks orfinancial institutions or dues to debenture holders except of Magma FincorpLimited.
+The Company does not have any loans or borrowings from government during theyear.

 During the course of our examination of the books and records of the Company carriedout in accordance with the generally accepted auditing practices in India and accordingto the information and explanations given to us we have neither come across any instanceof material fraud by the Company or on the Company by its officers or employees noticedor reported during the year nor have we been informed of any such case by the management.